MannyR52/web-application-security-project/cracking_md5.md

     sqlmap -u "http://localhost/vulnerable_login.php" --data="username=user1&password=123456" --batch -D bankapp -T users --dump
     ```

-## 3. Prearing and Cracking Hashed Passwords
+## 3. Preparing and Cracking Hashed Passwords

-We saved the hashedpasswords to our `md5hashes.txt` and used *hashcat* and a bashscript `./crack_md5.sh` to automate the cracking process.
-The script used hashcat and the `rockyou.txt` password list to crack the md5 hashes, rendering this output:
+We saved the hashedpasswords to our `md5hashes.txt` and used Hashcat and a bashscript `./crack_md5.sh` to automate the cracking process.
+The script used Hashcat and the `rockyou.txt` password list to crack the md5 hashes, rendering this output:

 ```
 Cracked hashes: